JHlozek/xai4chem/README.md

 y_valid.reset_index(drop=True, inplace=True)
 ```
 Calculate and transform descriptors:
-Choose either Descriptors( any of; Datamol, Mordred and RDKit) or Fingerprints(Morgan)
+Choose either Descriptors( any of; Datamol, Mordred and RDKit) or Fingerprints(Morgan or RDKit)
 ```python
 from xai4chem import DatamolDescriptor